 Apraxia is defined as the loss of the ability to produce purposeful, skilled movements as the result of brain damage (McClain and Foundas 2004; Heilman and Watson 2008).
 Liepmann defined apraxia as impairment in the production of learned (or skilled) movements not caused by weakness, paralysis, incoordination, or sensory loss (Liepmann 1920).
 Apraxia is manifested in a person's inability to "move the moveable parts of the body in a purposeful manner even though motility is preserved" (Liepmann 1900; Liepmann 1977).
 The term apraxia widely pertains to a single action (eg, turning a screwdriver, sewing with a needle, hitchhiking, kicking a ball, sucking on a straw) as opposed to series of movements (eg, putting together a meal, changing a tire).
 In some instances, examiners evaluate simple actions that require 2 limbs (eg, playing a guitar, boxing, operating a steering wheel, putting on eyeglasses, riding a bicycle).

 This article will focus on apraxia as generally defined as failure to carry out skilled (for the most part culturally learned) movements.
-This article will not discuss disorders of basic, largely unskilled movements such as walking, breathing, eye opening, reaching, self-scratching, etc. Therefore, this review will not address gait apraxia, eye opening apraxia, or respiratory inhibitory apraxia.
-Additionally, other disorders that are termed “apraxia” will be excluded because they do not reflect disturbances of skilled movement.
-Thus, constructional apraxia appears to be more of a conceptual and visuoperceptual disorder than a skilled motor disorder; dressing apraxia with regard to putting on garments by inserting one's own limbs and trunk appears to be more closely related to a spatial planning disorder or neglect; and apraxia of speech is a specific impairment in talking.
+This article will not discuss disorders of basic, largely unskilled movements such as basic walking, breathing, eye opening, reaching, self-scratching, etc. Therefore, this review will not address gait apraxia, eye opening apraxia, or respiratory inhibitory apraxia.
+In addition, other disorders that are termed “apraxia” will be excluded because they do not reflect disturbances of skilled movement.
+Thus, constructional apraxia (eg, disrupted planning drawing) appears to be more of a conceptual and visuoperceptual disorder than a skilled motor disorder; dressing apraxia with regard to putting on garments by inserting one's own limbs and trunk appears to be more closely related to a spatial planning disorder or neglect; and apraxia of speech is a specific impairment in talking (inconsistency with producing speech sounds or its rhythm).
 Descriptions of these disorders may be found in other MedLink Neurology clinical summaries.

 Liepmann (Liepmann 1905b) studied 89 brain-damaged patients, 42 with left hemiplegia (thus, suspected to have right hemisphere lesions), 41 with right hemiplegia (thus, suspected to have left hemisphere lesions), 5 nonhemiplegic with aphasia (left hemisphere lesions), and 1 who was neither hemiparetic nor aphasic but was apraxic.
 The patients were asked to produce 3 types of movements: (1) expressive movements such as waving and saluting; (2) transitive (tool-based) and intransitive (non-tool-based) movements to command from memory, such as playing an organ grinder and snapping the fingers; and (3) manipulations of actual tools such as combing hair with a comb and writing with a pen.
 Liepmann found that the patients with right hemisphere damage rarely made errors on these tasks, whereas the patients with left hemisphere damage made frequent errors.
 Within the groups of patients with left hemisphere damage, approximately half showed evidence of apraxia; of these, 25% showed impairments when manipulating the actual tools (Liepmann 1905b).
 Based on these observations, Liepmann proposed that the left hemisphere, specifically the parietal region, was responsible for the skilled production of both hands (Liepmann 1905b).
 He argued that the right hemisphere is dependent on the plans and directives of the left hemisphere for learned movement and that the right hemisphere receives movement planning information from the left hemisphere via the corpus callosum.
 Liepmann proposed the existence of movement formulae, which he defined as knowledge of the course of action (time-space sequences) required to complete an action goal as well as the semantic information about the tool and object used.
 The movement formulae may be implemented by retrieval of innervatory patterns (configurations of neural connections specialized for particular movement patterns) that communicate directly with the motor system for movement production (Liepmann 1905b).